 Redundancy connectors A1 and B1 have an additional property.
 Besides providing access to external ports 1 and 2, they also contain the redundancy logic needed for the changeover from the standby switch to the active switch.
 (T1 and E1 cards are equipped with actual redundancy control ports.
-Refer to the next section, "Cabling the T1 and E1 Cards".)
+See the next section, "Cabling T1 and E1 Cards.")